dsoprea/PythonEtcdClient/README.md

 ```

 In this case, a set with a value of (20) was performed from another terminal,
 and we were given the same exact response that they got.
+We can set the
+'recursive' parameter to *True* to watch subdirectories and subdirectories-of-
+subdirectories as well.

 Get children: